nshroff1000/pennlabspractical/README.md

 Responses to requests to your API server should be in JSON format and at minimum contain a status code.

 - POST `/card`
-  - Description: Should add a card to the datastore with the given title and description.
+  - Description: Should add a card to the database with the given title and description.
 The card should be associated with the list with the provided listId.
   - params: listId, title, description
 - POST `/list`
-  - Description: Should add a list to the datastore with the given title.
+  - Description: Should add a list to the database with the given title.
 The newly added list's order
   - params: title
 - POST `/editlist/:listId`
   - Description: Should update the list with the provided listId.
 Should update only the fields provided in the querystring.
   - params: title, order
-- GET `/card/:cardid`
+- GET `/card/:cardId`
   - Description: Should get title, description, and listId from the card associated with the specified cardId
 - GET `/list/:listId`
   - Description: Should get title and order from the list associated with the specified listId